francobel/CalcIIICalculator/README.md

 # Vector Calculus Calculator

 This is a desktop application that is aimed to help anyone that's currently enrolled in a Calculus 3 course and would like to have an all in one tool handy.
-This project has 3 main sections.
+This project has 3 main sections:

 	Vector Algebra
 	Differential Operators